 Who is Eligible for Note Taking support?

-A student’s Accessibility Consultant determines their eligibility for note taking accommodations upon consultation with the student.
-The note taking accommodations will be determined based on the recommendations provided in the student’s documentation.
+A student’s Accessibility Consultant determines their eligibility for note taking support based upon consultation with the student and the recommendations provided in the student’s documentation.

 Note Taker Matches

-Student Accessibility Services recruits, trains, and supervises note takers.
-Note takers undergo a training session(s) to ensure quality notes and support is provided to our students.
-We continue to monitor each note taker’s performance throughout the match.
+Student Accessibility Services recruits, trains, and supervises note sharers and note takers.
+Note sharers/takers undergo a training session(s) to ensure quality notes and support is provided to our students.
+We continue to monitor each note sharer/taker’s performance throughout the match.

 Who is a Note Taker

-A note taker may be a student registered in your course or an external person hired to be a note taker.
-If the note taker is registered in the course, he/she is to participate in the class as all other students do, but will provide a copy of the notes to the student(s) receiving note taking support.
-If the student is not registered in your class, they will attend each class and take notes for the student but will not participate in the class.
+A note sharer/taker may be a student registered in your course or an external person hired to be a note taker.
+If the note sharer/taker is registered in the course, they are to participate in the class as all other students do, but will provide a copy of the notes to the student(s) receiving note taking support.
+If the note taker is not registered in your class, they will attend each class and take notes for the student but will not participate in the class.

 On the first day of class, note takers who are not registered in a course are expected to introduce themselves to the professor so that he or she is aware of the note taker’s role and the fact that they will not be participating in class discussions.

-In smaller classes when there are student introductions, the note taker may introduce himself or herself as a note taker.
+In smaller classes when there are student introductions, the note taker may introduce themselves as a note taker.

-Some students may not require the support of a note-taker if you (the professor) are willing to provide a copy of the PowerPoint and/or course notes in advance or allow the use of a tape/digital recorder.
+Some students may not require the support of a note-taker if you (the professor) are willing to provide a copy of the PowerPoint and/or course notes in advance or allow the use of an audio recorder.
 You may be asked by Student Accessibility Services to help support your students in one or both of these ways.